 Below, please find a list of suggested talks and workshops for readers and writers.

-Meet the author of THE MISSING BARBEGAZI talk for year 3-6 students (30-45 minutes + book signing):
+Meet the author of THE MISSING BARBEGAZI talk for year 4-6 students (30-45 minutes, including Q&A):

 H. S. Norup will talk about her inspiration for writing THE MISSING BARBEGAZI, from her love of books and skiing to imagined encounters with fantastical creatures.
 She will discuss point of view in relation to her two protagonists—eleven-year-old Tessa and 154 year-old Gawion (a young barbegazi who has never had contact with humans)—and how their perspectives impacted descriptions and resulted in two distinct voices.
 In an interactive session, student will help her come up with descriptions for ordinary objects from a barbegazi perspective.

 Writing Suspense Workshop for year 4-6 students (45-60 minutes):

 Both The Hungry Ghost and The Missing Barbegazi are gripping adventure stories with mysteries at their hearts.
 H. S. Norup will talk about how she writes her suspenseful novels and discuss elements of creating suspense and building tension.
 Students will begin a piece of writing, using her tips and tools.

 Fantastical Creature Workshop for year 4-6 students (45-60 minutes):

 H. S. Norup will talk about how she came to write from the perspective of a barbegazi and how the voice of the barbegazi developed from their backstory.
 Students will invent their own fantastical creatures, develop their creature’s voice and write a piece from the creature’s perspective.